nfcd/compGeo/README.md

 3. Execute the terminal command `git pull`

 ## Background information
 The notebooks follow the directory structure of the resource, which is based on data, functions and notebooks folders.
 We recommend that you follow the same directory structure when running the notebooks.
-When necessary, we have imported the Numpy and Matplotlib libraries in our functions and notebooks as:

-`import numpy as np`

-`import matplotlib.pyplot as plt`

-We also use other libraries such as Cartopy, pyproj, and uncertainties by Eric O. Lebigot.

-To work with the notebooks, open Jupyter and navigate to the corresponding folder of your local copy of the resource.

 ## Current state
 The first nine chapters are completed.
+The latest revision of these chapters on Dec.
+2022 was significant.
+Please update.
 The last chapter (Ch.
-10, The inversion problem) is under work.
+10) on the inversion problem is under work.